Chapter 12: Ruling Ourselves

 Footnote: Inter-Gender Friendship

 Societal undertones impose a tangible awkwardness upon the notion of a separately married man and woman being one-on-one friends.
-To my mind, this wrongly denies to so many of us access to the better half of our world of potential friends.
+To my mind, this wrongly denies, to so many of us, access to the better half of our world of potential friends.

-I am convinced that, despite the large culturally induced dichotomy which currently exists between the genders, men and women share identical feelings, fears, hopes and aspirations.
+Despite the large culturally induced dichotomy which currently exists between the genders, men and women share identical feelings, fears, hopes and aspirations.
 They simply view the world from slightly different gender-specific perspectives, which, in their natural state, free from the religious and commercial pressures of modern society, would be complementary rather than divisive.

 Conditions For Friendship

 The first vital requisite for friendship is equality.
 There can be no master-slave element in true friendship.
 Male-female friendship is only possible when man and woman regard each other as completely equal.
 Each must be determined to rejoice in the other's strengths and support the other's weaknesses with uncritical love - particularly when these strengths and weaknesses are the opposite way round to their society's gender stereotypes.

 Notwithstanding, being equal as peers (in the sense of equal value and status) does not mean that men and women are - or have to be - functionally equivalent physically or emotionally.
 Nature itself makes certain roles in life gender-specific.
 The only thing wrong is the way certain societies or cultures overwhelmingly skew the true values of these roles by imposing upon us political, religious, social and economic structures that under-value, over-accentuate or otherwise conflict with natural gender role-biases.

 Observation suggests to me that the most firm and rewarding same-gender friendships form between people who have similar values and personalities.
 On the other hand, my observations suggest that the most firm, rewarding - and potentially far more profound - intergender friendships form between men and women who have similar values but complementary (rather than similar or opposite) personalities.